openstatusHQ/data-table-filters/README.md

 ## Want more?

-If you are looking for specific use-cases or like what we are building and want to get in touch, feel free to write to [ping@openstatus.dev](mailto:ping@openstatus.dev) or book a call via [cal.com](https://cal.com/team/openstatus/30min).
+If you are looking for specific use-cases or like what we are building and want to hire us, feel free write us to [hire@openstatus.dev](mailto:hire@openstatus.dev) or book a call via [cal.com](https://cal.com/team/openstatus/30min).